NiharMondal/nextjs-ecommerce/README.md

 * Add more payment gateways.
 * Implement real-time notifications for order updates.
 * Improve user dashboard with tracking history.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, feel free to submit a pull request or open an issue.

 ### Screenshots
 * Home page